bjssacademy/quick-git/README.md

 ## Pulling Code

 Okay, so now it's there.
 How do we get code from it?
 Well, first let's prove that changes we make to the repository are reflected when we pull the latest changes.
-In your repository you'll see it want you to add a README file - so go ahead and click that buttton:
+In your repository you'll see it want you to add a README file - so go ahead and click that button:

 ![Alt text](images/createreadme.png)